Zero paid placements. No brand can pay to rank higher on Simscanner.

 Travel eSIM speed and reliability in Germany

 Speed in Germany varies by city and by the local network the eSIM connects to.
-The table below shows average download, upload, latency, and 4G or 5G availability per brand, scoped to a chosen city group, once data is verified.
+The table below shows average download, upload, latency, and 4G or 5G availability per brand, scoped to a chosen city group,.

 Speed and reliability comparison for travel eSIM brands in Germany, including average download, upload, latency, 4G or 5G availability, city-level confidence, reliability score and last reviewed date.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Avg download Avg upload Latency 4G / 5G City confidence Reliability Last reviewed